Accusation in a mirror: Gaza war

 Human rights observers of the Gaza war have noted that Israel's justifications for its ongoing military campaign in Gaza, the attacks by Hamas on 7 October 2023, have become overwhelmingly disproportionate as justification for its actions.
 Chief among the justifications include indiscriminate killing of civilians and medical workers, and the use of starvation as a weapon.
 These actions lead to a United Nations special committee labelling Israel's methods as "consistent with genocide".
 Prime Minister Benjamin Netanyahu and others used the mirror argument to explain the intensity of Israel's retaliation to the 7 October 2023 attacks.

 In the face of mounting international pressure for a ceasefire, Israel has employed the "accusation in a mirror" tactic, both to justify its killing of Palestinian civilians specifically, implying that Hamas would act similarly had the roles been reversed, but also in response to international condemnation by accusing critics of Israel's actions as antisemitism, the weaponization of which is a tactic frequently employed by Israel and its supporters.
-The frequency with which accusations against Palestinians and Hamas in the Gaza Strip by Israel's public messaging have been revealed to be projections of Israeli behaviour and attitudes towards Palestinians has given rise to the saying "every Zionist accusation is a confession".
+The frequency with which accusations against Palestinians and Hamas in the Gaza Strip by Israel's public messaging have been attributed to projections of Israeli behaviour and attitudes towards Palestinians has given rise to the saying "every Zionist accusation is a confession".